mixmi-git/mixmi-profile-mvp-snapshot/CLEANUP_LOG.md

 1. **Be Surgical in Cleanup:** When removing code, sometimes a more targeted approach is needed rather than removing entire directories
 2. **Check for Shared Dependencies:** Components and routes can share hooks, utilities, and other dependencies
 3. **Test After Each Change:** Even small changes can have unexpected impacts
 4. **Keep Good Backups:** Having branches for each task made it easy to revert when issues were encountered
+5. **File Naming Can Be Misleading:** Files with names like "checkpoint" or "backup" might actually be in active use
+6. **Type System Complexity:** The project uses a mix of direct type imports and re-exports, making it challenging to refactor without a dedicated effort